 Speak Thai with Confidence

 To talk to a Thai with confidence in their native language is a challenge for many foreigners travelling or long-time residents.
 The different tones and pronunciations make it an exciting journey and might take longer than the usual holiday time in the country.
 Many Thai private teachers come to a location to teach you the skills.
 Most of these tutors advertise on social networks.
-You also can learn Thai in the different language schools, such as ECC, Siam Language School, Inter-L Language School and AUA.
+You also can learn Thai in different language schools, such as ECC, Siam Language School, Inter-L Language School and AUA.
 You can find them either as an independent branch or in a shopping centre.
 There are also speed courses available throughout the country.

 Health and Wellness Courses

 Health and Wellness have significantly grown in popularity and is excellent fun to learn and practice.
-There are different locations throughout Bangkok and around the country which practice Body Scrub, the making of an Aroma Candles or learn the basics about food consumption and detox.
+There are different locations throughout Bangkok and around the country which practice Body Scrub, the making of Aroma Candles or learn the basics about food consumption and detox.
 The choice is diverse.
 You can understand more about the ugly secrets about skincare, or you can follow acupressure or acupuncture courses in Thailand.
 The decision is yours.
 Mangosteen in Phuket offers regular classes as well as Atsumi in Phuket.

 Art Courses in Thailand